 The RNC Book Club

 This club was started by Toni Price in the winter of 2016 to support reading and discussion of books about the natural world.
-Our mission is to create a lively forum which meets monthly on the First Tuesday of the month from 10 AM to noon (or longer depending on how lively this discussion grows) to learn about aspects of the natural world.
+Our mission is to create a lively forum which meets monthly on the Second Tuesday of the month from 10 AM to noon (or longer depending on how lively this discussion grows) to learn about aspects of the natural world.
 This encompasses a broad range of topics.

 We decide as a group which book we will read next, based on factors such as interest of Club members and availability of the book in preferred formats.
 Some of our members prefer physical books they can write in, some prefer borrowing a book from a library, and others like eBooks.